Connect with others who understand.

 Talk With Others Who Understand

-Have you experienced sore legs while living with MS?
+Have you experienced sore legs while living with MS, or it felt like you had a bruise but nothing was there?
 Have you spoken to a health care provider about painful sensations?
 What advice do you have for other people living with MS?
-Share your tips and experiences in a comment below or on MyMSTeam.
+Share your story in the comments below, or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.